-- Confinement without undue restrictions on functionality.
-The effects of process execution within an SEE should not "escape" the SEE and become visible to normal applications running outside.
-Otherwise, one cannot rule out the possibility of SEE processes altering the operation of other applications running on the same system or elsewhere in the network.
-Such confinement can be achieved using access control restrictions, e.g., by prohibiting all operations that modify files or access the network.
-However, such restrictions will prevent most applications from executing successfully within an SEE. - Accurate environment reproduction.
-For SEEs to be useful in the above applications, it is essential that the behavior of applications be identical, whether or not they operate within the SEE.
-Since the behavior of an application is determined by its environment (contents of configuration or data files, executables, libraries, etc.), it is necessary to reproduce, as accurately as possible, the same environment within the SEE as the environment that exists outside SEE. - Ability to commit results.
-In many of the above applications, including untrusted software execution and software or system updates, a user would like to retain the results of activities that were successful.
-Thus, the SEE must provide a mechanism to "commit" the results of activities that took place within it.
+- -Confinement without undue restrictions on functionality.
+The untrusted photo album program needs to be confined.
+On one hand, the effects of this program running within an SEE should not escape the SEE and become visible to normal applications running outside.
+Otherwise, one cannot rule out the possibility of this program altering the operation of other applications running on the same system or elsewhere in the network.
+For instance, inserting a public key into the authorized_keys2 file in the above example can enable an attacker (who crafted this program) to login to the user's account without requiring the user's password.
+The system must therefore alert the user to such security critical changes.
+On the other hand, we cannot disallow file system modifications by the photo album application; otherwise no album will be created. - -Accurate environment reproduction.
+For SEEs to be useful in the above application, it is essential that the behavior of applications be identical, whether or not they operate within the SEE.
+Specifically, the album program needs to access photos in the host system.
+Since the behavior of an application is determined by its environment (contents of configuration or data files, executables, libraries, etc.), it is necessary to reproduce, as accurately as possible, the same environment within the SEE as the environment that exists outside SEE. - -Ability to commit results.
+Once a photo album is successfully generated by this application, a user would like to retain it.
+Thus, the SEE must provide a mechanism to "commit" the results of activities that took place within it, if the user is satisfied with the results.
 A successful commit should have the same effect as if all of the operations carried out within the SEE actually took place outside.